ramanmiddha90/ParkBee-Assignment/README.md

 ```

-Use this toke in swagger authorize
+Use this token in swagger authorize or in request header ( Authorization : Bearer {token} )

 ```
 https://localhost:63303/api/v1/Garages/3D4D7FBC-08CC-4D4D-B7DA-B88A9EBA511D